hyperledger/fabric-samples/test-network-nano-bash/README.md

 # Instructions for deploying and running the basic asset transfer sample chaincode

 To deploy and invoke the chaincode, utilize the peer1 admin terminal that you have created in the prior steps.
+You have two possibilities:

+1. Using a chaincode container
+2. Running the chaincode as a service

+## 1. Using a chaincode container

 Package and install the chaincode on peer1: